bjt-user/Linux/sudoers_group.md

 ```
 (you don't need tabs, one space between words is enough)

-It might need a proper `reboot` for a group change and sudoers file change to properly take effect.
+Start a new terminal session for a group change and sudoers file change to properly take effect.